CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 - In the inputs table on the lower part of the page, the following required inputs will need to be set:
-  - `assemble_denovo.reads_unmapped_bams` (required) should be set to `this.cleaned_bam`
+  - `theiaprok_illumina_pe.read1_raw` (required) should be set to `this.read1`
-  - `assemble_denovo.reference_genome_fasta` (required) should be set to `workspace.lasv_reference_scaffold_genomes`
+  - `theiaprok_illumina_pe.read2_raw` (required) should be set to `this.read2`
-  - `assemble_denovo.trim_clip_db` (required) should be set to `workspace.trim_clip_db`
+  - `theiaprok_illumina_pe.samplename` (required) should be set to `this.cholera_sample_id`
-  - `scaffold.min_unambig` should be set to `0.8`; this corresponds to the fraction of the genome that must be covered by unambiguous bases (i.e. not `N`s) for a successful assembly.
+The following optional inputs are good to set to enable various species and strain typing tools:
+  - `theiaprok_illumina_pe.call_ani` should be set to `true` to enable ANI-based species identification.
+  - `theiaprok_illumina_pe.call_kmerfinder` should be set to `true` to enable kmerfinder-based species identification.
+  - `theiaprok_illumina_pe.call_resfinder` should be set to `true` to enable resfinder-based AMR calling.
 - Click the **SAVE** button after you've set all the inputs.

-The resulting workflow launch page should look like this when you are ready:
+The top resulting workflow launch page should look like this when you are ready:

 ![image](https://github.com/CholGen/CholGen-Workshop-2024/assets/8513746/255e2cca-f71a-4de9-b8b1-3a6df40ec951)

-TO DO -- optional parameters:
+If you scroll farther down the workflow parameters on the launch page, you should see these optional parameters filled in:
 ![image](https://github.com/CholGen/CholGen-Workshop-2024/assets/8513746/ae5cbc11-a742-4706-bb9e-69e4f1c75a2e)

 Click the **RUN ANALYSIS** button, which should be dark blue if all required inputs are properly set.

 Another modal dialog box will appear with an input box to enter a (human-readable) text description of the workflows jobs to be launched.
 This is a helpful field to describe distinct or distinguishing features of the jobs being submitted, so jobs with various parameters or inputs subsets can be quickly located among other jobs that have been run.
+This is simply a note to your future self about what you did and can be changed later on.

 ![image](https://github.com/CholGen/CholGen-Workshop-2024/assets/8513746/a7440035-a721-4aac-bf9f-11b5792df647)

-Enter a description of your choosing, such as "de novo assembly of LASV genomes from six samples, with min_unambig passing threshold set to 0.8"
+Enter a description of your choosing, such as "de novo assembly and characterization of 221 bacterial samples"

 Click the **LAUNCH** button to start the compute jobs.